Skip to content

 • It will also explain the expected results

-• Specific directions/steps a tester can follow that ensure what was developed produces what the engineer intended
+• Contains specific directions or steps a tester can follow that ensure what was developed produces what the engineer intended

 Estimates